 In 1998, the Philharmonic returned to the hall in which the Little Symphony Society had started: the newly restored Victory Theatre.
 Restoration of the Victory included special attention to perfecting the acoustics of the theater, as well as restoring it to its original aesthetic grandeur.
 Restored at a cost of nineteen million dollars, it reopened in 1998 with a performance by the comedian Carrot Top, much to the chagrin of the Philharmonic Board which had wanted the reopening reserved for the Philharmonic.
 (Carrot Top’s appearance was criticized by some as inappropriate for so grand a venue.
 And yet, the first performances in 1921 were provided by a dimly remembered silent film and four vaudeville acts.)
 Nevertheless, the Philharmonic returned to the Victory on September 26, 1998 under the baton of Alfred Savia in a performance of Beethoven’s Symphony No. 9 “Choral” with the Evansville Philharmonic Chorus.

 During Savia’s tenure guest artists appearing with the Orchestra have included Joshua Bell, Emmylou Harris, Jon Nakamatsu, Marvin Hamlisch, Leila Josefowicz, Edgar Meyer, Rosemary Clooney, Jon Manasse, Sandi Patti, Alexander Toradze, Amy Grant, and the Eroica Trio to name a few.
-One of Alfred Savia’s goals is to indentify emerging talent by engaging young guest artists whose careers are on the rise.
+One of Alfred Savia’s goals is to identify emerging talent by engaging young guest artists whose careers are on the rise.
 For example, on Opening Night of its 75th Anniversary Season (Sept.
 12, 2009) the Philharmonic featured Yeol Eum Son of Korea, the Silver Medalist from the 2009 Van Cliburn Competition.
+Savia retired from the Evansville Philharmonic Orchestra on May 31, 2020.